Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

     * related functions: `payAllForRange`, `setPayAllForRangeSubmitter`
 * `mapping(address => address) public claimerFor`: earner => claimer
     * Mapping for earners(stakers/operators) to track their claimer address.
 The claimer is the address that can call `processClaim` on behalf of the earner.
 If the claimer is not set i.e `claimerFor[earner] == address(0)` , the earner themselves can call `processClaim` directly.
-    * Note that the claimerFor isn't necessarily the address that the payment tokens are transferred to but rather have the authority to process the claims and direct the tokens to their receiving addresses.
-See `struct PaymentMerkleClaim` and the `address[] tokenReceivers` field.
+    * Note that the claimerFor isn't necessarily the address that the payment tokens are transferred to but rather have the authority to process the claims and direct the tokens to their recipient address.
+See the interface for `processClaim`.
     * related functions: `processClaim`, `setClaimerFor`
 * `mapping(address => mapping(IERC20 => uint256)) public cumulativeClaimed`: earner => token => total amount claimed
     * Mapping for earners(stakers/operators) to track their total claimed earnings per ERC20 token.
 This mapping is used to calculate the difference between the cumulativeEarnings in the merkle tree and the previous total claimed amount.
 This difference is then transfered to the specified destination address.